Tony Hsieh's family thanks public for 'outpouring of love and respect' following Zappos founder's death

 The statement described how although Hsieh was “extremely accomplished” both at work and in his personal life, his parents “are most proud of how he turned out as a human being.”

-“He had true compassion and an endless desire to elevate everyone around him,” the statement adds, according to the report.
+“He had true compassion and an endless desire to elevate everyone around him,” the statement adds.
 “He would often refer to himself as the caboose, because everyone else came first.”

 Hsieh recently retired from Zappos after 20 years leading the company.
 The online shoe retailer shared a tribute on social media late Friday.